divyanshooter/Python/Data Analysis/E-Commerce/readme.md

-Here's a clean and professional `README.md` file for your code, assuming the project is focused on **Sales and Profit Analysis using Plotly and Pandas**:

----

 # 📊 Sales & Profit Analysis Dashboard

 This project performs an interactive analysis of sales and profit data using **Pandas** for data manipulation and **Plotly** for data visualization.
 The dataset is preprocessed and visualized to explore trends across time, categories, sub-categories, and segments.